 - Eduard Kassel has taken a different approach to this trope, by stating that all of his stories are set, not in the same universe, but in the same multiverse.
 They're usually tied loosely together by cameos from or mentions of common elements — such as the Stranger, the Endless Council, and the threat of Omega — but even those that don't have those are still stated by Word of God to be in the same multiverse as the others.

 - The Marvel Cinematic Universe (MCU) is expanding into one of the all-time biggest media franchises with over 14 films, a TV show, several web mini-series', loads of tie-in material and Merch like nobody's business since 2008's Iron Man.
 Films includes Iron Man 2 and 3, Captain America: The First Avenger, Captain America: The Winter Soldier, Thor, Thor: The Dark World, The Incredible Hulk, Guardians of the Galaxy, The Avengers plus the sequel Age of Ultron, Ant-Man, the Marvel One-Shots, and the television series Agents of S.H.I.E.L.D..
 More on this as it develops.

-- The X-Men films have went beyond just having Professor X and Co. save the day to Wolverine getting his own set of movies along with Deadpool and the X-Force getting potential Spin-Offs.
+- The X-Men films have went beyond just having Professor X and Co. save the day to Wolverine getting his own set of movies, Deadpool in his own stand-alone adventure and the X-Force getting a potential Spin-Off.

 - All of Quentin Tarantino's films take place in the same universe.